Definition of home staging

 If you do all these steps in the home staging process, you now know the answer to “what is home staging?”
 Home staging encompasses all these steps to make the home look presentable and inviting to homeowners.
 Think about the homes you walked through when looking for a home.
 Did it look homey and inviting or small and dark?

 I hope this gives you a better idea of what home staging really is, what it is not, bust some home staging myths and then give you an actual breakdown of the home staging process.
-But if you feel overwhelmed or need some help staging your home, feel free to contact me via email to do a consult.
-My home staging consultations are normally in person but I have done them over video chats and internationally!
-So let me know how I can help you get your house ready to sell.
+But if you feel overwhelmed or need some help staging your home, feel free to contact me via email.
+My home staging consultations are normally online so you if you need help staging your home, schedule an online consult today!